dibalokechanda/dibalokechanda.github.io/_posts/2023-08-29-a-reference-guide-to-statistics-blog.md

 T=\frac{\bar{X}-\mu}{s / \sqrt{n}}
 $$

 Here, $T$ is a random variable which follows the <b>t-distribution</b>.
+It is characterized by <b>degrees of freedom</b> where for the above equation the degree of freedom equals $n-1$.

 #### Comparison with Normal Distribution

-t-Distribution is similar to normal distribution but has broader tails.
+Both t-distribution and standard normal distribution are bell-shaped and symmetric about $0$, but t-distribution has broader tails.
+The reason is for standard normal distribution we work with population parameters that are constant.
+This implies less variability.
+But for t-distribution, we replace $\sigma$ with $s$ which is a statistic, not a population parameter.
+This increases the variability of the distribution hence broader tails.

+> The fewer the degrees of freedom the broader the tails.
+{: .prompt-tip }

 > ### Confidence Interval
 <hr>